ValksGodotTools/GodotModulesCSharp-Old/.github/CONTRIBUTING.md

 ### Common Mistakes
 Some common mistakes are listed in [this](https://github.com/valkyrienyanko/GodotModules/blob/main/.github/COMMON_MISTAKES.md) page.

-## Debugging C#
-Launch the VSCode configuration `Play in Editor` (if configuration is set to this already then just press `F5`)

-## Debugging Lua
-While the C# debugger is running in the editor launch the VSCode configuration `MoonSharp Attach`

-## Debugging Netcode
-Export a release of the game to a folder.
-Open cmd in this folder and run exe.
-Do again for another client.

 ## Exporting
 Do not forget to copy enet.dll to exported release folder